lijunzh/plex-media-organizer/docs/IMPLEMENTATION_ROADMAP.md

 This document outlines an iterative, incremental implementation plan for the Plex Media Organizer.
 Instead of a rigid waterfall approach, we'll start small with movies, test in small directories, and gradually expand to TV shows and music.
 This approach allows for faster feedback, learning, and course correction.

+**Important**: Before concluding any phase, refer to `docs/DEVELOPMENT_LESSONS.md` for the complete code review checklist and lessons learned.

 ## 🎯 **Core Philosophy: Start Small, Iterate Fast**

 ### **Why Iterative?**